pallets/flask/docs/security.rst

 SSL/HTTPS
 ---------

-For implementing HTTPS on your server
+For implementing HTTPS on your server.

-Below some packages in suggestion order that implements this protocol:
+Below are some packages that implement this protocol:

 * `flask-talisman <https://github.com/GoogleCloudPlatform/flask-talisman>`_
 * `flask-sslify <https://github.com/kennethreitz/flask-sslify>`_